tacticalhombre/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 The code for training the model is located in the 17th & 18th cell of the ipython notebook.

-Trained for 23 epochs, batch size 128, initial earning rate of 0.0005
+Trained for 23 epochs, batch size 128, initial learning rate of 0.0005

 Optimizer used is AdamOptimizer.